-This page outlines the protective, distancing and hygiene measures for face-to-face assessments and consultations in our clinic, during the COVID pandemic.
+This page outlines the protective measures for face-to-face assessments and consultations in our clinic.

 SARS-CoV-2 & COVID19

 Severe Acute Respiratory Syndrome Corona Virus 2 (SARS-CoV-2), is the virus that causes the Corona Virus Disease (COVID19).
 For additional information about SARS-CoV-2 and COVID19, please visit the Victorian DHHS website.

 Our clinic is classified as a private healthcare facility, and we follow the mandates, and directions issued by Victoria's Chief Health Officer (CHO), as well as the guidelines for healthcare professionals provided by the Victorian Department of Health.